What is Mam Chung?

 Instructions

-Serve: Slice the meatloaf and serve with steamed white rice and fresh cucumber slices.
+- Serve: Slice the meatloaf and serve with plenty of steamed white rice and fresh cucumber slices.

 - Prep Time: 15